Nerwyn/universal-remote-card/README.md

 ### Unified Remote - Custom Integration

 Unified Remote relies entirely on [a custom integration](https://github.com/DaviPtrs/hass-unified-remote), which is used to control a [Unified Remote server](https://www.unifiedremote.com/) on your PC.
 This custom integration does not create any entities, but does provide us with the action `unified_remote.call` which can be used to call any Unified Remote API.
 It requires that you install the integration and optionally setup your computer hosts [as described here in its README](https://github.com/DaviPtrs/hass-unified-remote?tab=readme-ov-file#home-assistant).
 You can then use the host name or IP address in the remote/device name field in the configuration UI.

+### Unfolded Circle - Custom Integration

+Unfolded Circle relies entirely on [a custom integration](https://github.com/JackJPowell/hass-unfoldedcircle), which is used to control an [Unfolded Circle Remote Two/3](https://www.unfoldedcircle.com/).
+This custom integration creates a remote entity which can be provided to this card, which is then used to call its `unfoldedcircle.send_button_command` action.

 ### Generic Remote - Shorthand for IR/RF Commands